hungcq/knowledge-repo/philosophy/superintelligence/superintelligence.md

 - Perverse instantiation: p.146
 - Infrastructure profusion: p.150
 - Oracles: question-answering systems that have domain-general intelligence
+- Associative value accretion for AI: specify a mechanism that leads to the acquisition of human values when the AI interacts with a suitable env
+-

 ## Criticism
 - Chap 11 goes to far into the future, read like science fiction.
 The basic assumptions are not solid.